Neo-Hao/wtf-registration-form/README.md

-# Learn Flask in a scientific way
+# How To Use Flask-WTForms

 This repository contains the code for the tutorial [How To Use Flask-WTForms: Make form validation a breeze](https://medium.com/better-programming/how-to-use-flask-wtforms-faab71d5a034).